-Congratulations to Karl Adam for being selected to receive the prestigious College of Arts and Sciences Meritorious Achievement Award.
+Congratulations to Karl Adam for receiving the prestigious College of Arts and Sciences Meritorious Achievement Award.
 The award is presented to outstanding students who exemplify the variety and scope of work in the Arts and Sciences in their academic activities.

 The Meritorious Achievement Award includes a citation and a $250 honorarium.
-Karl will be recognized during the CAS commencement ceremony held on Friday, April 29, at 2:00 p.m. in the O’Rena, where he will deliver a speech to the graduates and their families and guests just prior to the conferring of degrees.
+Karl accepted the award at the CAS commencement ceremony on Friday, April 29, in the O’Rena, where he delivered a speech to the graduates and their families and guests just prior to the conferring of degrees.

 Philosophy Major Monica Ybarra Presents Paper at International Undergraduate Research Conference in India

 Philosophy major Monica Ybarra presented a paper "No Good Deed: An Account of the Virtue of Self-interest," at an international undergraduate research conference in Maynaguri, India.
 Full financial support for her presentation was provided by the College of Arts and Sciences and the Department of Philosophy.

 Inaugural Teaching Apprentice Scholarship Awarded to Robert Smith